BlackSmith/db-backup-agent/README.md

 # Backup Agent

 Backup Agent is a containerized backup service for PostgreSQL and MariaDB workloads.
-It discovers labeled database containers through the Docker API, creates local run directories, synchronizes completed backups to remote storage via rsync, and applies retention afterward.
+Its primary usage model is as a Docker image acting as a lightweight Docker operator: it discovers labeled database containers through the Docker API, creates local run directories, synchronizes completed backups to remote storage via rsync or mounted local storage, and applies retention afterward.

 ## Current status